ErikPhilips/CodeTest01/readme.md

 For Integration tests, copy the associated `secrets-template.json` file as `secrets.json`.
 Populate the file with your API keys.
-`secrets.json` are ignore by this repository and will not be uploaded.
+`secrets.json` files are ignore by this repository and will not be uploaded.

-In Visual Studio, simply load the Test Explorer and click *Run All*.
+In Visual Studio, load the Test Explorer and click *Run All*.

 ### Break down into end to end tests